After a friend insisted (like a madman) that I should travel, I picked up a random destination and went abroad for the first time.

 Also, I was mentioning earlier that you can live with €5 per day for food.

-If you’ll go into a supermarket, you’ll be able to buy a bottle of water (1.5 liters) with only €0.25 – €0.45.
+If you’ll go to a supermarket, you’ll be able to buy a bottle of water (1.5 liters) with only €0.25 – €0.45.
 You can buy fruits (€1 for like 4-6 bananas) or sandwiches (€1-2 for one sandwich).
 As well, I remember noticing a place where you could buy a small pizza with only €1.

 Being curious, I’ve searched for other things that are happening in Valencia.